 You don't need to fly Emirates in order to rack up a bunch of miles to book these award tickets.
 Since Emirates is a transfer partner with all major transferable points currencies, you can simply earn points by spending on certain credit cards, some of which have some pretty incredible welcome offers and sign-up bonuses that could be enough for a business class flight to Europe on Emirates.

-One of our favorites is the Capital One Venture X Rewards card.
+One of our favorite options is the Capital One Venture X Rewards card.
 It's truly one of the best cards out there for travelers.
 Currently, you can earn 75,000 Venture Miles after spending just $4,000 in the first three months of opening the card.

 Click Here to learn more about the Capital One Venture X Rewards Credit Card

 You can also earn Amex points to transfer over to Emirates.
-One of the best ways to earn a ton of these points is the Platinum Card® from American Express, on which you can currently earn at least an 80,000-point welcome offer after spending $6,000 within the first six months.
+One of the best ways to earn a ton of these points is *amex platinum card*, on which you can currently earn at least an 80,000-point welcome offer after spending $8,000 within the first six months.
 Better yet, check to see if you qualify for a 150,000-point bonus via CardMatch.

 If you have a card that earns Citi ThankYou points or Bilt Rewards, you can also transfer points at an even 1:1 ratio.
 And Marriott Bonvoy points can be transferred to Emirates Skywards miles at a 3:1 ratio with a 5,000-mile bonus for every 60,000 points transferred.
 Of course, you'll earn Emirates miles when flying Emirates on paid tickets as well.